Preparing for Senior Year

-Compile a list of three to five professors, mentors, internship advisors and employers who would write strong, positive letters of recommendation for you.
-Ask permission first and then follow up with providing them with copies of your updated resume and vitae.
+- Seek professional references by compiling a list of three to five professors, mentors, internship advisors and employers who would write strong, positive letters of recommendation.
+Ask permission first and then follow up by providing them with copies of your updated resume and curriculum vitae.

-Utilize resources in the Career Library and online and meet with a career advisor.
+- Visit BW Career Services to utilize resources and meet with a career advisor.
 Summer months are less busy than the school year and resources are more accessible.

+- Update resume, curriculum vitae and BW career network profile.
 Be sure these items are stellar in content and design.
 Contact Career Services if you need help.
-Create or update your professional portfolio—a collection of work you've created (e.g., art, writing, music composition).
+Create or update your professional portfolio—a collection of work you've created.

-Visit Career Services to use Perfect Interview, an online, simulated mock-interview program.
+- Hone interviewing skills by using Career Services' Perfect Interview, an online, simulated mock-interview program.
 Gain valuable feedback about your interview and additional strategies for success by meeting with a career advisor.

-Make your name and face known to professionals in the field by attending professional conferences, interning and volunteering.
+- Network on and off campus by attending professional conferences, interning and volunteering.
 Use social media sites like LinkedIn.
 Expand contacts to include people whose fields directly and peripherally connect to your major or minor.

-- Scan web sites and books to begin a preliminary search of colleges/universities offering this degree.
+- Visit web sites to do a preliminary search of universities offering these degrees.

 - Develop a list of schools that interest you and do further research.
 Visit them if possible.

-- Consider how you will finance your graduate education and determine the tuition, living and other costs associated with each of the schools that interest you.
+- Determine tuition, living and other costs associated with each of the schools you're considering.

 - Learn about each school's assistantship/fellowship opportunities and how to apply.

-- Contact your BW faculty advisor, professors and mentors about your selection to gain their viewpoints.
+- Talk to BW professors about your selection to get their input.

-- The general GRE tests undergraduate quantitative, analytical and verbal skills.
-Prepare for the exam by reviewing study guides, taking practice tests and timing yourself, and seeking assistance if necessary.
+- Prepare for the exam by reviewing study guides, taking practice tests and timing yourself, and seeking assistance if necessary.

-- Determine what is a competitive exam score by talking with your faculty advisor or professor, or contact the school directly and inquire.
+- Learn what is a competitive exam score by talking with BW professors or contact the school directly and inquire.